-EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-AN ACT relating to peace officers; revising the circumstances under which a law enforcement agency is prohibited from suspending a peace officer without pay during an investigation; authorizing a representative of a peace officer to attend an interview with the peace officer under certain circumstances; requiring a law enforcement agency to revise a peace officer's work schedule for attending certain hearings and administrative proceedings; prohibiting the use in a criminal proceeding of a statement or answer of a peace officer obtained during an investigation under certain circumstances; and providing other matters properly relating thereto.
+~ EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.
+AN ACT relating to peace officers; [requiring a law enforcement agency to release a peace officer from his or her regular working hours to attend certain hearings and administrative proceedings under certain circumstances;] revising the circumstances under which a law enforcement agency is prohibited from suspending a peace officer without pay during an investigation; authorizing a representative of a peace officer to attend an interview with the peace officer under certain circumstances; requiring a law enforcement agency to [compensate] revise a peace [officer] officer's work schedule for attending certain hearings and administrative proceedings; [providing a civil penalty for certain violations of the rights of a peace officer;] prohibiting the use in a criminal proceeding of a statement or answer of a peace officer obtained during an investigation under certain circumstances; and providing other matters properly relating thereto.
 Legislative Counsel's Digest: